-In two-factor authentication, apart from just using a password and a username to access your servers, you will also be required to enter a unique code sent via mail or as a text message.
-Using different validity authentication processes such as fingerprint and face recognition could also be an added advantage.
+In two-factor authentication, apart from just using a password and a username to access your servers, you will also be required to enter a unique code sent via mail or text message.
+Using different validity authentication processes such as fingerprint and face recognition could also benefit.

 7. Conduct Regular Updates

 One of the most critical cybersecurity measures that will help safeguard your website is conducting those regular updates.
-Many data breaches that have occurred in the past were a result, unpatched patched software.
+Many data breaches that have occurred in the past resulted from unpatched patched software.

 A good example is the Equifax data breach that occurred in 2017.
 The idea behind developers updating the software is to repair the vulnerabilities and seal all the loopholes in the previous software—installing these software patches the moment they are released and tested equals installing extra strengths to your security walls.